 5. Significance of Workers’ Compensation Claim

-1. Rating of severity of the injury
+1. Rating of the severity of the injury

 6. Workers’ Compensation Claims adjuster